Best Things to Do in Williamsburg, Virginia in October 2025

 2nd Sundays Art & Music Festival

-Colonial Williamsburg on October 13 from 11 am to 5 pm
+Colonial Williamsburg on Sunday, October 12 from 11 am to 4 pm

-Jamestown Settlement on October 16 from 7 – 8 pm
+Virginia Living Museum on October 16 from 7 – 8 pm

 Yorktown Victory Market

-Riverwalk Landing October 19 from 9 am to 3 pm
+Riverwalk Landing October 18 from 9 am to 12 pm

 The red, white, and blue will be on full display as local artists will be selling patriotic handiwork such as glassware, paintings, and woodwork.
 If the celebrations have you craving an all-American meal or one with a French flair, you can shop our vendors for apples, cookies, meats, oysters, honey, macarons, and more!
 The free, accessible Yorktown Trolley will be in operation beginning at 11 am during this event!
+View the schedule of events.

-Victory at Yorktown 243rd Anniversary Celebration
+Victory at Yorktown Celebration

-Saturday, October 19 from 9 am – 5 pm
+American Revolution Museum at Yorktown on Saturday & Sunday, October 18 & 19 from 9 am – 5 pm

-The 243rd anniversary of America’s momentous 1781 Revolutionary War victory at Yorktown will be celebrated at the American Revolution Museum at Yorktown with artillery firings, military programs and music.
+Celebrate America’s momentous 1781 Revolutionary War victory at Yorktown with artillery firings, exhibits and interpretive programs.
 Visitors can interact with Revolutionary War re-enactors and take part in interpretive demonstrations.
 On Yorktown Day, the American Revolution Museum at Yorktown offers free admission to active duty, reserve and retired military personnel and up to three direct family members with military identification.
-See the full schedule of the days events here
+See the full schedule of the days events here.

 Yorktown Day Parade & Patriotic Exercises

-Yorktown, Saturday, October 19 from 9 am – 5 pm
+Yorktown, Sunday, October 19 from 9 am – 5 pm

 Join in the festivities to commemorate the Siege of Yorktown in 1781 and the Revolutionary War victory that paved the way for America and freedom.
+The day begins with a Commemorative Ceremony followed by wreath-laying ceremony, then a patriotic parade down Main Street.
+Enjoy a performance by the Fifes and Drums of York Town…read more here.

 Friends & Family Fall Festival

-Freedom Park on Sunday, October 20 from 11 am – 3 pm
+Freedom Park on Sunday, October 19 from 11 am – 3 pm

 2024-Costume-Sale-FISH-William-&-Mary-24